It began with

 The science behind reflexology remains unclear, but a great deal of research shows that it is effective at soothing and managing pain.
 In 2014, an audit of British physiotherapists found that reflexology was effective at reducing pain and inducing relaxation in people with chronic pain.
 Studies also show that foot massage can help reduce pain after breast surgery.

-Foot Massage for Anxiety
+Foot massage for

 Here are Merkas’s instructions for a foot massage that can lower anxiety.